sing-group/compi/cli/README.md

                 runs all tasks which are dependencies of a given task.
 This option is incompatible with --single-task and --until
         --runners-config/-r
                 XML file configuring custom runners for tasks.
-See the Compi documentation for more details
+See the Compi documentation for more details --show-std-outs/-o
+                Forward task stdout/stderr to the compi stdout/stderr --quiet/-q
+                Do not output compi logs to the console --abort-if-warinings/-w
+                Abort pipeline run if there are warnings on pipeline validation
 ```

 ### `validate`